FlowFuse/website/src/blog/2022/09/flowforge-09-released.md

 video: BBNzFInc_2E
 ---

-Suspend your projects when you don't need them, forgot your username? login with your email instead, and introducing Team Types
+Suspend your projects when you don't need them, login with either your username or email, and introducing Team Types
 <!--more-->

 Keep reading for the details of whats in this release our you can watch our 1 minute roundup video of the new release above.